annaimaha/POI-Search-around-you/README.md

-# Search around me / Point of Interest
+# Search around you / Point of Interest

 A point of interest, or POI, is a specific point location that someone may find useful or interesting